Financing & Loans

-The U-Save Energy Fund finances energy-related cost-reduction retrofits for publicly-owned buildings including state, tribal, municipal (city and county), public school district, charter school, public college, and public university facilities.
-Low interest rate loans are provided to assist those institutions in financing their energy related cost-reduction efforts.
-The program’s revolving loan mechanism allows applicants to repay loans through the stream of energy cost savings realized from the projects.
-The U-Save Energy Fund Request for Applications is now closed.
+The Utah U-Save Energy Efficiency Fund (U-Save) finances energy-related cost reduction retrofits and the incremental costs of new construction energy enhancements for publicly owned buildings including school district, city, and county facilities.
+Low-interest rate loans are provided to assist those institutions in financing their energy cost reduction efforts.
+The program’s revolving loan mechanism allows borrowers to repay loans through cost savings realized from the projects.
+The U-Save manager should be contacted for information on current loan interest rates.

 Recent U-Save Projects: